EVEInsight/Insight/README.md

 to blacklist from appearing on the radar, accessible by the ```!sync``` command.

 # Installation
+Packaged executables are available for Windows and Linux under [releases](https://github.com/Nathan-LS/Insight/releases).
+Edit the ```default-config.ini``` file and run!
+See ```Installation.md``` for installation and upgrade instructions.

-The [wiki](https://github.com/Nathan-LS/Insight/wiki/Installation) contains a detailed guide for Insight installation on a Linux server.
+If you instead wish to run Insight from source, you need a Python 3 interpreter and the packages in ```requirements.txt```.
+The [wiki](https://github.com/Nathan-LS/Insight/wiki/Installation) contains a detailed guide for source installation using a Linux operating system.

 # Credits
 * [Fuzzwork](https://www.fuzzwork.co.uk/) - Provides SQLite database conversions of CCP's SDE which Insight references on initial loading.